philippinespire/pire_ssl_data_processing/README.md

 mkdir probe_design
 ```

-Copy necessary scripts and the best assembly (i.e. scaffolds.fasta from contaminated data of best assembly) into the probe_design dir (you had already selected the best assembly previously to run the decontaminated data)
+Copy necessary scripts and the best assembly (scaffolds.fasta) into the probe_design dir (you had already selected the best assembly previously)

 Example:
 ```sh